Consumer Invoicing (Sweden)

 A lookup is performed against the consumer registries of the digital mail solutions using the SSN from the invoice.
 If the consumer has an active Billo or Kivra account, the invoice will be delivered there.
 If delivery through digital mail solutions fails, the invoice is sent via the next available fallback channel, such as email or print.

 The lookup order for these digital mail solutions is Billo first, followed by Kivra.
 This means that if the consumer has both accounts, the invoice will be delivered to Billo.
-If there’s a strong need to customize the order of these delivery routes, please let us know, we can consider adding that option.
+If there is a strong need to customise the order of these delivery routes, contact Maventa support to discuss options.

-Note: It is currently not possible to activate Kivra or Billo without enabling bank capabilities.
-If there is increased demand for this setup, we may re-evaluate the solution in the future.
+It is currently not possible to activate Kivra or Billo without enabling bank capabilities.

 Requirements for e-invoices sent to netbank and Kivra